Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 .
   Beware tho, you may initially spawn (1st game join) in a very difficult place; that is usually related to radiation from sleeping zombies; if that happens, quickly open the free bundles (they have experience penalty tho), mainly the healing bundle and use anti-radiation (all the types) and psyonicResist chem, equip yourself and try to hunt them fast; or you can try to relocate yourself to an easier biome (like in the case you did not spawn in the desert) using the biome or underground free teleporter.
 .
   No fortress building: you have a low cost teleport to home and from it feature, but the idea is not to stay at home during bloodmoons.
-Always advance, always explore and discover new places, never (as much as possible) come back.
+Always advance, always explore and discover new places, never (as much as possible) go back.
 (See TODO*1002,1003).
 .
   Obs.: I have not tested it multiplayer, so if you have any trouble, describe the problem the best you can.
-  PS.: After I finish it for A20, I will update to A21.
-Many things are ready for A21 (wont need to be changed) but would need to be split from the main mod at least.
 .
 [color=#0000ff]###################### [/color][color=#00ffff]MOD FEATURES OVERVIEW:[/color][color=#0000ff] ##################[/color]
 There are several mini mods here that may work without this main mod (the Tweaks folder).